Handling Periodic Tasks in Django with Celery and Docker

 What's happening here?

-1. First, we set a default value for the DJANGO_SETTINGS_MODULE environment variable so that the Celery will know how to find the Django project.
+1. First, we set a default value for the DJANGO_SETTINGS_MODULE environment variable so that Celery will know how to find the Django project.

 2. Next, we created a new Celery instance, with the name core, and assigned the value to a variable called app.